simpleanalytics/blog/_posts/2020-05-28-practical-tips-for-better-privacy-for-your-business.md

 <details markdown="1">
 <summary>Link implementation explained</summary>

 The link implementation is a simple link that opens [the Facebook share page](https://www.facebook.com/sharer/sharer.php?u=https%3A%2F%2Fsimpleanalytics.com%2F%3Futm_source%3Dfacebook&src=sdkpreparse) for your visitors.
 You can put the link behind a button or text link on your website.
+For example:

 ```
 https://www.facebook.com/sharer/sharer.php?u=https%3A%2F%2Fexample.com%2F%3Futm_source%3Dfacebook&src=sdkpreparse
 ```

 You see a lot of weird characters in that URL (link).
-The link is URL encoded.
-Use [urlencoder.io](https://www.urlencoder.io/) to easily encode your website for URL.
+That's because the link is URL encoded.
+Use [urlencoder.io](https://www.urlencoder.io/) to easily URL encode your website:

 <a href="https://www.urlencoder.io/">
   <img loading="lazy" class="border" style="margin: 1rem auto; width: 500px;" src="/images/2020-privacy-tips/url-encode-online.gif" alt="URL encode online" />
 </a>

 Prefix the output of [urlencoder.io](https://www.urlencoder.io/) with `https://www.facebook.com/sharer/sharer.php?u=` and append `&src=sdkpreparse` behind it and you have your Facebook share link.
-Without all the tracking and privacy-invasive data collection.
+Without the tracking and privacy-invasive data collection.

 </details>